 Know your surroundings as well.
 If you happen to see, say, Pro Football Hall of Famer Jerry Rice in a mall, for instance, don’t yell out: “Hey, Jerry Rice, will you sign this for me?”
 That would cause a commotion and most likely a ripple effect that Rice doesn’t want to deal with.
 It would also give him pause the next time he thinks about venturing out into public.
 Be subtle and it just might work out.

-As far as best venues for landing signatures, I would recommend MLB Spring Training, either the Cactus League in Arizona or the Grapefruit League in Florida, batting practice at any MLB park and even NFL training camps.
+As far as best venues for landing signatures, I would recommend MLB Spring Training, either the Cactus League in Arizona or the Grapefruit League in Florida, batting practice at any MLB park, and even NFL training camps.
 The players are usually less stressed during these times, so they are definitely more approachable.
 And if you really want to be ambitious, you can always stake out the visiting team’s hotel in your city and camp out in the lobby.

 THE RIGHT APPROACH

 When you walk up to the player, let them know you’re a big fan and you would really appreciate it if they could sign an autograph for you.
 Feel free to share a memory of some on-field accomplishment of theirs.
 And always remember to say thank you after they honor your request.
-They may be a public figure, but their personal time and space is important.
+They may be public figures, but their personal time and space is important.
 Don’t ever take that for granted.
 Besides, if the exchange is pleasant enough, it may very well open the door for a fellow autograph seeker to get their signature down the road.
 Consider it your way of paying it forward.

 THE RIGHT SIGNING TOOL